h0ryz0n/wireguard-utils/README.md

-WireGuard is a low-overhead lightweight VPN solution which is basically a mesh p2p solution, but can be configured with a central peer which routes traffic to peers (or road-warriors)
+WireGuard is a low-overhead lightweight VPN solution which is basically a mesh p2p solution, but can be configured with a central peer which routes traffic to other peers (or road-warriors)
 here you can find some wireguard tricks & infos to make your life easier

 official site: